 Epiphone has been producing instruments in New York since 1873.
 Over the past 140 years, Epiphone has established itself as one of the most respected instrument makers in the United States.
 As Les Paul himself once said, “Epiphone always made a good guitar.”

 This legacy of making good guitars is evident with the Les Paul Standard.
 The electric guitar was built to last — it has a fully adjustable bridge and sturdy tailpiece that Epiphone guarantees will last a lifetime.

 In terms of the guitar body, the Standard Plustop has a solid mahogany body that’s been finished off with a shiny veneer.
 This veneer finish, along with 1-ply cream binding, gives this Epiphone electric guitar the sort of vintage look that is on trend right now.

 Guys in the market for a vintage-inspired electric guitar should consider grabbing the Fender Squier Telecaster.
 Like the electric guitars that were played across America during the 1960s, the Squier Telecaster has a “C”-shape neck that is built out of maple.
 The Squier also has 22 total frets, and a rosewood fingerboard, giving you the sort of tonal range you’ll want when you’re making your next album.

 The Fender Squier Telecaster also has a wooden body.
-More specifically, the guitar has an agathis body that is finished in a glossy polyurethane.
-This shiny finish is visually complimented by the Fender Squier’s chrome hardware.
+More specifically, the guitar has an Agathis body that is finished in a glossy polyurethane.
+This shiny finish is visually complemented by the Fender Squier’s chrome hardware.